 User Generated Content (UGC)

 UGC is one of the best ways to increase your CLV.
 Staying true to this idea that a deeper connection with a brand will increase the money a customer spends over their lifetime, UGC is an excellent strategy to attain that deeper connection.
+UGC platforms such as Photoslurp will help you integrate your clients images into your eCommerce.

 Think about it – when a person shares a picture of their new shirt from your company on Instagram or some other social platform and you engage with them, don’t you think it will make them feel special?